130B848/seckill/README.md

 # SecKill
 * NOTICE:  ./ means the corresponding project's root directory
 * Now we shall start three Redis on ports 6379, 6380 and 6381.
-Tmux is recommended for split windows
+Tmux is recommended for spliting windows
-* The HTTP port is changed to 80, just send request to IP/localhost directly is OK.
+* The HTTP port was changed to 80, just send request to IP/localhost without ":port" is OK.

 ## Dependency
 ```bash